Foxearth: St. Peter and St. Paul's church

-The parish church of St. Peter and St. Paul's stands on the east side of the village.
-The walls are of flint rubble with stone dressings, and the roofs with tile and lead.
-The church has a tower, nave, with a north aisle, and formerly a south aisle, and a chancel; adjoining the north side of which is Kemp's Chapel, which belongs to the hall.
+The parish church, to Saints Peter and Paul, stands on the east side of the village.The walls are of flint rubble with modest stone dressings.
+The roofs are red-tiled, flashed with lead.
+It features one remaining extra aisle; and chancel adjoining the north side of which is Kemp's Chapel, which belonged to the hall.

-The whole building is of stone, and at the west end there is a square tower with eight bells (now dormant save the automatic clock chimes) and which formerly had a spire.
+It has a large square tower above its west end with eight bells (dormant save the automatic clock chimes) replacing a spire added in 1862 by the Reverend John Foster, and the church was restored and the south porch added at around the same time.
 The nave is of uncertain date, but circa 1350 a north aisle was added and the chancel was rebuilt.
-The north aisle was rebuilt and widened around 1450, and Kemp's Chapel was added; the chancel arch was possibly removed at the same time.
-The west tower was added in 1862 by Rev John Foster, and the church was restored and the south porch added at around the same time.
+This aisle was rebuilt and widened around 1450, and Kemp's Chapel was added; a chancel arch was likely replaced at the same time by today's late medieval chamfered and moulded beam below the otherwise c.
+1350s roof with later infill including fresco of Christ radiant in heaven and caption "Thou art the King of Glory O Christ.
+Everlasting son of the father", and its hammerbeam painted and gilded probably by J. Clark in 1885.

-The chancel, 29 ft by 18 ft, has an east window of c.
-1350, and of the three cinquefoiled ogee lights with leaf tracery in a two-centred head; the internal and external labels are chamfered.
-In the north wall is a Victorian doorway, and further west a two-centred arch of c.
-1450 and two hollow chamfered orders; the responds are moulded and shafted, with moulded bases and capitals.
-In the south wall are two windows; the eastern is of c.1350, partly restored and of two cinquefoiled lights with tracery in a segmental pointed head, under a chamfered label; the western window is Victorian, except the internal splays and hollow chamfered rear arch, which are of the 15th century.
-Between the windows is a Victorian doorway.
-There is no chancel arch, but between the chancel and the nave is a chamfered and moulded beam, probably of the 15th century.
+The chancel, 29 ft by 18 ft, has an east window of circa 1350: three cinquefoiled-ogee-headed tall lights with tracery making out 11 leaf lights starting with a two-centred head, with chamfered labels.
+In the north wall is a Victorian doorway, and further west a two-centred arch of 1450 and two hollow chamfered orders; the responds are moulded and shafted, with moulded bases and capitals.
+A large south-easterly window dates to c.1350, later partly remade (two cinquefoiled lights with tracery in a segmental pointed head, under a chamfered label); the alike window to its west is Victorian, except the internal splays and hollow chamfered rear arch, which are of the 15th century.
+Low parts of the tower have a coloured mosaic, whereas above is painted as is the organ.
+A circa 1520s wooden screen has six saints' panels around its aperture.
+Cover carved and crocketed timber spire with pelican on nest.
+The wooden pulpit is octagonal with spiral stairs and eagle lectern well-embellished, both font and choir stalls are 19th century.
+15 painted panels can be found in the church, the chancel retains a piscina for washing vessels of c.1450.
+Outside are a tall cross war memorial, lych gate and various evergreen trees.

+Governance

+The civil parish is served by Foxearth and Liston Parish Council, which usually meets in Foxearth Village Hall.